SwiftERM Hyper-personalisation for ecommerce email marketing

 9. PREPLAN PICKING WAVES

-Rather than send pickers on the basis of order sequence, a Tier 1 WMS uses technology to plan picking waves according to the most efficient routes.
-This streamlines the picking process, which results in faster turnaround times on orders and more efficient use of labor and manpower.
+Rather than send pickers based on order sequence, Tier 1 WMS uses technology to plan to pick waves according to the most efficient routes.
+This streamlines the picking process, which results in faster turnaround times on orders and more efficient use of labour and manpower.

 10. IMPLEMENT LEAN WAREHOUSE MANAGEMENT